 About

-I’m a PhD Candidate in Political Science at the University of Texas at Austin.
-I study the policies and politics of immigrant political incorporation in the United States on a local level.
+I’m a Postdoctoral Associate at the Brooks School of Public Policy at Cornell University.
+My research centers around the policies and politics of immigrant political incorporation in the United States on a local level.
 I explore why cities across the country have passed inclusive policies for immigrants.
 Specifically, I look at the role that local immigrant-serving organizations and advocacy groups play in this process, and examine whether city-level efforts to help politically integrate immigrants affect immigrants’ political behaviors and senses of belonging.
 I use a mixed-methods approach to studying these questions.
+I hold in PhD in Government from the University of Texas at Austin.

 I am committed to pursuing academic work that is both rigorous and policy-relevant.
 I have worked with governmental and community-based organizations to gather data and produce reports that help us better understand a policy’s impact, and improve it going forward.